Rosie Casals: Tennis career

-Casals soon became involved in another innovation: World Team Tennis (WTT).
-WTT involved tennis teams, each made up of two women and four men, from cities throughout the United States.
-Matches included both singles and doubles games.
-During her years with WTT, Casals played with the Detroit Loves in 1974, the Los Angeles Strings from 1975 through 1977, the Anaheim Oranges in 1978, and the Oakland Breakers in 1982, before serving as the player-coach of the San Diego Friars in 1983.
+Casals also became involved in World Team Tennis, and she played with the Detroit Loves in 1974, the Los Angeles Strings from 1975 through 1977, the Anaheim Oranges in 1978, and the Oakland Breakers in 1982, before serving as the player-coach of the San Diego Friars in 1983.
 She later played for the St. Louis Eagles in 1984, the Chicago Fyre in 1985, the Miami Beach Breakers in 1986, and the Fresno Sun-Nets in 1988.

 Casals won 112 professional doubles tournaments, the second most in history behind Martina Navratilova.
 Her last doubles championship was at the 1988 tournament in Oakland, California, where her partner was Navratilova.

 Casals played in a total of 685 singles and doubles tournaments during her career.

 Fights for rights of professional and women players

-Despite her victories on the courts, Casals continued to fight tennis traditions on several fronts.
-Amateur tennis players (those who are unpaid) had always been favored over professionals (those who were paid).
-Because many amateur tennis players came from non-wealthy backgrounds, they were forced to accept under-the-table money in order to continue playing.
-This, in turn, made them professionals and prevented them from entering major tournaments that allowed only amateurs to play, such as Wimbledon.
-Fighting against this discrimination, Casals worked for an arrangement that allowed both amateur and professional tennis players to compete in the same tournaments.

-Together with Billie Jean King, Casals challenged the large difference in prize monies awarded to male and female players.
-Even though they worked as hard and played as often as men, women earned much smaller prizes.
-In 1970 Casals and other women threatened to boycott the Pacific Southwest Championships if they were not paid higher prize money and not given more media attention.
+With Billie Jean King, Casals challenged the large difference in prize monies awarded to male and female players.
+Women earned much smaller prizes.
+In 1970, Casals and other women threatened to boycott the Pacific Southwest Championships if they were not paid higher prize money and not given more media attention.
 The ruling body of U.S. tennis, the United States Lawn Tennis Association (USLTA), refused to listen to their demands.
-In response, the women established their own tournament, the 1970 Virginia Slims Invitational.
-The attention generated by this successful tournament, which was won by Casals after a victory in the final over Judy Dalton, quickly brought about the formation of other women's tournaments and greater prize monies for women.
+In response, the women established the 1970 Virginia Slims Invitational.
+The attention generated by this successful tournament, which was won by Casals, quickly brought about the formation of other women's tournaments and greater prize monies for women.

 In 1979, the Supersisters trading card set was produced and distributed; one of the cards featured Casals's name and picture.